 Both the timing of the automatic snapshot taken by the System Comparison service and the number of snapshots retained are determined by the values in the System Comparison utility settings file.
-The settings file (Compuware.Diff.Settings.xml) is located in the Program Files\Compuware\DevPartner Studio\System Comparison\bin directory.
+The settings file (Compuware.Diff.Settings.xml) is located in the Program Files\Micro Focus\DevPartner Studio\System Comparison\bin folder.